VR-25/acc/README.md

 # acc -s "ccu=battery/current_now 1450000 100 20"
 # acc -s "cooldown_current=battery/current_now 1450000 100 20"

+# acc -s vp="5 0.1 4 0.1 6 0.1 3 0.1"
+# acc -s vp="5 0.1 - - 6 0.1 - -" # disables vibration for charging enabled/disabled events.

 # FINE, BUT WHAT DOES EACH OF THESE VARIABLES ACTUALLY MEAN?

 # configVerCode #
-# This is checked during updates - to determine whether config should be patched.
+# This is checked during updates to determine whether config should be patched.
 Do NOT modify.

 # shutdown_capacity (sc) #
-# When the battery is discharging and its capacity <= sc, acc daemon turns the phone off to reduce the discharge rate and protect the battery from pottential damage induced by voltages below the operating range.
+# When the battery is discharging and its capacity <= sc, acc daemon turns the phone off to reduce the discharge rate and protect the battery from potential damage induced by voltages below the operating range.
 # On capacity <= shutdown_capacity + 5, accd enables Android battery saver, triggers 5 vibrations once - and again on each subsequent capacity drop.

 # cooldown_capacity (cc) #